From Denial to Triumph: How the Internet and Kindness Rebuilt a Young Girl’s Confidence with a Bionic Arm

 Pivotal Areas for Change:

-- Stronger legal protections to ensure necessary medical devices are covered.
+• Stronger legal protections to ensure essential medical devices are covered.

-- Incentives for business development in medical technology to reduce costs.
+• Incentives for innovation in medical technology to reduce costs.

 Without policy-driven changes, individuals will continue to face unfair coverage decisions.